Generalized weights: an anticode approach: Introduction

-Both linear Gabidulin and Delsarte codes have interesting applications in coherent and non-coherent linear network coding.
-For example, they play an important role in the construction of subspace codes to be used for random network coding following the approach of \cite{KK1}.
+Gabidulin and Delsarte codes have interesting applications in coherent and non-coherent network coding, e.g., they play an important role in the construction of subspace codes for random network coding in the approach of \cite{KK1}.
 We address the interested reader to \cite{metrics}.

 In this paper we focus on generalized weights for linear, Gabidulin and Delsarte codes from an algebraic point of view.
-We first investigate optimal anticodes in the Hamming and in the rank metric, and show that both generalized Hamming weights and generalized rank weights of a code can be characterized in terms of the intersection of the code with optimal anticodes in the respective metrics.
-In order to establish this characterization for generalized rank weights, we prove in particular that the Frobenius-closed spaces in $\F_{q^m}^k$ are exactly the optimal anticodes in the rank metric.
-The result says in particular that the algebraic condition of being Frobenius-closed may be regarded as a metric condition.
-We also give a convenient method to compute a basis defined over $\F_q$ of a Frobenius-closed space $V \subseteq \F_{q^m}^k$ using linear algebra.
+We first investigate optimal anticodes in the Hamming and in the rank metric, and show that both the generalized Hamming weights and the generalized rank weights of a code can be characterized in terms of the intersection of the code with optimal anticodes in the respective metrics.
+In order to establish this characterization for generalized rank weights, we prove in particular that Frobenius-closed spaces in $\F_{q^m}^k$ coincide with optimal anticodes in the rank metric.
+The result says that the algebraic condition of being Frobenius-closed may be regarded as a metric condition.
+We also give a convenient method to compute a basis defined over $\F_q$ of a Frobenius-closed space $V \subseteq \F_{q^m}^k$.

 Inspired by the characterizations above, we propose a definition of generalized weights for Delsarte rank-metric codes based on optimal anticodes in the space of matrices.
-Then we prove that Delsarte generalized weights, as an invariant, refine generalized rank weights for Gabidulin codes.
+Then we prove that Delsarte generalized weights, as an algebraic invariant, refine generalized rank weights for Gabidulin codes.
 We establish several properties of Delsarte generalized weights, which may be regarded as the analogue for Delsarte codes of the classical properties of generalized Hamming and rank weights.
 In particular, we show that Delsarte optimal codes and anticodes are characterized by their Delsarte generalized weights.
 We also study how Delsarte generalized weights relate to the duality theory of Delsarte codes.
 In particular, we prove that the Delsarte generalized weights of a code determine the Delsarte generalized weights of the dual code.
-The proof of the result also shows how to compute the Delsarte generalized weights of the dual code starting from the generalized weights of the code.